Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Introduction

 \section{Introduction}

 We often take for granted that physics unfolds in a smooth, continuous spacetime—a backdrop against which events are localized in space and time.
 Yet, as local observers, what we actually measure are energies, directions, and arrival times of particles.
 We detect momenta—not positions.
-The familiar notion of spacetime arises only through a reconstruction process, built from such observational data using assumptions about symmetry, locality, and synchronization~\cite{Amelino-Camelia:2011lvm}.
+The familiar notion of spacetime arises only through a reconstruction process, built from such observational data using assumptions about symmetry, locality, and synchronization~\cite{Amelino-Camelia:2011lvm}. {In this context, it is worth recalling that, in the spirit of noncommutative geometry, the algebra of observables can encode the underlying spacetime structure itself, generalizing the classical duality between commutative algebras and Hausdorff spaces (see, e.g., \cite{Landi,Sitarz:2014}).}\\

 This realization opens the door to a radical possibility: that spacetime is not fundamental, but emergent.
 Instead, it may be momentum space that carries the primary geometric structure—potentially curved \cite{Kowalski-Glikman:2013rxa}, nontrivial, and even quantum in nature.
 In such scenarios, the geometry of momentum space itself could imprint observable effects, reshaping our understanding of locality, causality, and the very fabric of gravitational dynamics.